Community Education Goal:

 Too many young people in central Iowa do not complete high school on time.
 Research shows they stand to earn $707,400 less over their working lifetime.
 When you add the burden of increased social costs attributed to dropping out, every dropout represents a million-dollar problem—and a lesser long-term quality of life for the student.

-The percentage of central Iowa students graduating high school within five years increased to an all-time high of 93.6 in 2016, from 92.8 percent in the prior year, according to data released by the Iowa Department of Education on April 11, 2018.
-The increase moves the region closer toward its Goal for 2020 to increase graduation rates to 95 percent, and is up more than 10 percentage points over nine years.
+In our Community Impact Report, the percentage of central Iowa students graduating high school made a slight decrease from 93.7 percent in the prior year to 93.4 percent in 2018, according to data released by the Iowa Department of Education.
+We believe it's merely due to population growth, and we feel confident we will continue to move the region closer toward its Goal for 2020 to increase graduation rates to 95 percent.

 Over the past year, United Way of Central Iowa continued to focus on long-term strategies, like school readiness and early grade reading, in addition to shifting some resources to more immediate, sort-term strategies.
 United Way provided funding and formed a coalition of educators and volunteers, and together, created tailored strategies to address specific barriers many students who were just falling short of graduating were facing.
 So far, we're tracking real impact for them and their futures.

 Early screenings catch developmental, hearing, and vision issues before they interfere with learning.
 Children from families with low-income are almost twice as likely to have a reported developmental delay or disability as children from families with higher-income.

 It is vital to focus on building both academic and social skills in middle school (reading, comprehension, fluency, transition from arithmetic to mathematics, and camaraderie).

 1,602 central Iowa children worked with 1,039 volunteer reading mentors to improve reading skills and school readiness through programs like Book Buddy, Power Read, and Real Men Read.